etendosoftware/docs/docs/developer-guide/etendo-rx/how-to-guides/how-to-filter-for-active-or-inactive.md

 ## You can filter any request by active or all rows

-The \_noActiveFilter parameter can be used in any request method to filter active records or all records (active and inactive).
+The `_noActiveFilter` parameter can be used in any request method to filter active records or all records (active and inactive).
 This way it allows more control when obtaining the results.

 ---

 ## Example of GET request for all records

-Open Postman and we'll make a get request.
+Open Postman and we will make a get request.

     Verbose: GET